zenlex/forty/README.md

 In this repository I will attempt to make 40 consecutive days of commits and test my current understanding of JavaScript and Git fundamentals.

-Working through a list of 40 good JS projects from freeCodeCamp.org.

-At end of either 40 days or the 40 projects I will reassess and either extend the project or move on to a similar continuous contribution goal.
+At end of either 40 days or the 40 projects I will either extend the project or move on to a similar continuous contribution goal.

 All projects in vanilla JS or React per project spec.